 Aaron’s mother Patty says that it is actually her and her husband who are truly blessed, having adopted two wonderful sons and having been able to watch them grow into such successful individuals.

-You may have heard of Aaron Judge before, but did you know that he was also adopted?
-Patty and Wayne Judge adopted Aaron as a newborn, on the second day of his life in April 1992.
+Aaron Judge was born on April 26, 1992.
+Patty and Wayne Judge adopted Aaron as a newborn, on the second day of his life, April 27, 1992.
 Judge’s parents call that day a miracle, and this baseball star agrees.
 He told The Post, “I feel they kind of picked me… that God was the one that matched us together.”

 Aaron Judge has a closed adoption, meaning he does not (and never has) had any contact with his biological parents.
 He claims that he has never wanted to, either.
 In a Newsday interview, Judge simply stated, “I have one set of parents, the ones that raised me.
 That’s how it is.”

 His feelings towards his adoption have always been to this degree—he did not feel the need to learn all the details about his family history or search for his birth parents.
-He had some questions about his adoption when he was around ten years old, explaining that the conversation went something like this:
+He had some questions about his adoption when he was around ten years old.

 Aaron Judge put it perfectly when he told Newsday, “Some kids grow in their mom’s stomach; I grew in my mom’s heart… She’s always showed me love and compassion ever since I was a little baby.”
 For this reason, he explains, “I’ve never needed to think differently or wonder about anything.”